Minimax rates of convergence for nonparametric regression under adversarial attacks: Introduction

 \subsection{Outline}

 The rest of this paper is organized as follows.
-Section~\ref{sec:setup} gives a setup for the nonparemetric regression problem and the definition of adversarial loss/risk.
+Section~\ref{sec:setup} gives a setup for the nonparametric regression problem and the definition of adversarial loss/risk.
 In Section~\ref{sec:main}, we state upper and lower bounds on the minimax risks under the adversarial attack.
 Two specific examples are discussed in Section~\ref{sec:example}.
-The full proof can be found in the Appendix.
+Section~\ref{sec:simulation} presents numerical simulation results.
+The proofs of the main theorems and examples are provided in the Appendix.